As a WAV volunteer, you’ll learn how to measure the following six elements of stream health using scientific tools and techniques:

 Status and Trends Monitoring

 Initially piloted in 2006, these methods allow citizens to use WDNR methods for monitoring streams.
 Regardless of the method used, dissolved oxygen and transparency, and sometimes pH, are monitored monthly between May and October in conjunction with Baseline Monitoring efforts.
 Continuous temperature monitoring devices, called thermistors (e.g., HOBOs or TidBits) are placed in the stream and record temperature every hour until they are removed, and data are downloaded to a computer.
-When volunteers use meters to monitor pH and dissolved oxygen, the meters must be calibrated by the citizen monitors on each sampling day.
+When volunteers use meters to monitor pH and dissolved oxygen, the meters must be calibrated by the volunteer monitors on each sampling day.
 Volunteers who participate in Status and Trends Monitoring are asked to make a 2–5 year commitment to a monitoring site.